linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 ## Cleanup

-In order to cleanup everything simply delete the namespace: `kubectl delete ns egress-test`.
+In order to clean everything up, simply delete the namespace: `kubectl delete ns egress-test`.